Get outside and enjoy these easy & fun things to do on a Summer night!

 Grab a blanket and lie down outside to see what constellations you can find!

-Or if you have a telescope, pull it out!
+If you have a telescope, pull it out!
 If your backyard is too light, head to a local park that's away from the city lights.
 Or get away from the lights and see one of the summer meteor showers near you (find meteor shower dates for your location here).

 Your kids will also enjoy building their own marshmallow constellations after spotting some of their favorites in the night sky.